 Frequently Asked Questions (FAQ)

 Rockwall ISD is committed to maximizing transparency with parents and community members.
-To support transparency and access, parents may review library books through Open-Source Automated Library System OPALS for each school.
+To support transparency and access, parents may review library books through Destiny Library Manager, which is linked on each campus library page.

 Rockwall ISD estimates approximately 289,000 library books district-wide.

 Per Policy EFB (LOCAL), library materials shall be chosen in accordance with guidelines adopted by the Texas State Library and Archives Commission.
 In the selection of library materials, librarians and other professional staff shall ensure that the materials shall not include "harmful material" as defined by Penal Code 43.24(a)(2) or "obscene" material as defined by Penal Code 43.21(a)(1).
 Library materials shall also comply with the Children's Internet Protection Act (CIPA), including technology protection measures.
 [See policy CQ]

 When selecting library materials, librarians and other professional staff shall ensure that the materials:

 - Enrich and support the curriculum, taking into consideration students’ varied interests, abilities, learning styles, maturity levels, and ages.

 - Stimulate growth in factual knowledge, enjoyment of reading, literary appreciation, aesthetic values, and societal standards.

 - Develop a balanced collection presenting multiple viewpoints related to controversial issues to foster critical thinking skills and encourage discussion based on rational analysis [see EMB LEGAL and EMB LOCAL regarding instruction about controversial issues].